The Ultimate Guide to Washing Powder

 No, we would not recommend this either.
 Dishwashing powder or detergents contain much harsher ingredients than washing powder which could damage both your clothes and your washing machine.

-It is best to always use laundry powder specifically for washing laundry.
+It is best to always use a safe biodegradable laundry powder specifically for washing laundry.
 It's better to be safe than sorry.

 How much powder to use in the washing machine?